alysiawon/School-District-Analysis/README.md

 The purpose of this project is to re-analyze the student funding and student standardize test scores due to evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders.
 This analysis will be used to inform discussions and strategic decisions at the school and district level.

-The various data provided will be analyzed and presented to provide insights about performance, trends and patterns.
+The data provided will be analyzed and presented to provide insights about performance, trends and patterns in comparison to the <a href="Resource/PyCitySchools.ipynb">original analysis</a>.

 ## School District Analysis Results

 The data preparation utilizes Pandas and Jupyter to perform calculations and analysis by creating DataFrames and various functions to explore the data.
-This helped to create multiple DataFrames to use for future analysis.
+This create multiple DataFrames to use for future analysis.
 Insight are generated on the <a href="PyCitySchools_Challenge.ipynb">PyCitySchools script</a>.

 ### District Summary